 The stated width is 1.5m.
 We believe the cycle infrastructure would be either a two-way track in the centre of Victoria Avenue, or tracks either side in between the kerb and parking.

-Bike storage facilities are to provided.
+Bike storage facilities would be provided.

 We’re broadly positive about these schemes.